CarleneCannon-Conner/hackernews-node/README.md

 ## Comands
 ### Init Prisma
 This command has already been run.
-This command created a `prisma` directory containing a `schema.prisma` which I have since added to.
+This command created a `prisma` directory containing `schema.prisma` which I have since added to.

 This command also creates the file `.env`.
 I have included `.env` in `.gitignore` to prevent accidently pushing secret tokens to a public repo.